 Platt also had a stellar international career with England, winning 62 caps and scoring 27 goals and was part of the 1990 FIFA World Cup squad and the 1992 and 1996 UEFA European Championships squads.

-Upon retiring from playing, Platt returned to Italy as former club Sampdoria’s new manager but left after just six games when other clubs protested that he didn’t have the correct qualifications to manage in Serie A.
+Upon retiring from playing, he returned to Italy as former club Sampdoria’s new manager but left after just six games when other clubs protested that he didn’t have the correct qualifications to manage in Serie A.